-This mildly spiced Kerala chicken stew is a hearty soup made with chicken, carrots, potatoes and curry leaf spiced coconut milk, making this the ultimate Indian comfort food dish.
+This mildly spiced Kerala chicken stew is a hearty and comforting soup made with chicken, carrots, potatoes, and curry leaf spiced coconut milk.

-If you’ve never had Kerala chicken stew before, think “a south Indian version of chicken soup.”
-Everyone loves chicken soup.
-It’s absolute comfort food on a cold day or when you’re under the weather.
+If you’ve never had Kerala chicken stew before, think of it as a South Indian version of chicken soup.
+Everyone loves Chicken Soup; it’s absolute comfort food on a cold day or when you’re feeling under the weather.
 Eating a bowl of chicken soup instantly makes you feel better.
 Well, this coconut chicken stew does all of those same things and in my opinion, it’s even more delicious than regular chicken soup.